SophieMcGee/sophie-mcgee-copywriting/README.md

 ## About Page Features

+In addition to the generic features outlined above, the about page of the website is designed with the following features:

 ### Main About Section

 The main "About" section builds upon the about section within the main homepage and uses the same combination of textual storytelling and visual elements.
 This includes the replication of the circlular image on smaller screens, which is designed to disappear on screens above 768px wide.
 A call-to-action button is featured within this section which directs users to the contact form within the footer.
 The full text view on screens above 768px can be seen below: